ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 If on NI MAX the "Run the VXI Resources Manager" button and VISA server buttons are greyed out/not available this is likely a sign that the VISA server cannot talk to the DAE.

+For DAE3 see `DAE3 does not start` below

 ### Blocks not being added to Nexus file
 This should not occur but has when a database was missing our extra column in the archive.
 If the sample table in the archive is missing a sample_id, run the following.
 Note that it can take a while on a database with a large number of rows in that table.
 ``` "c:\programs files\wherever...\Mysql.exe" -u root -p  --execute="ALTER TABLE sample ADD COLUMN sample_id BIGINT UNSIGNED NOT NULL PRIMARY KEY AUTO_INCREMENT COMMENT 'Sample id'" archive```